 - a) Your Funding Provider will set rules which restrict your flexibility to study towards qualifications over an extended period of time.
-As an Apprentice, the Apprenticeship Programme will have a Planned Start and End Date to ensure compliance with rules or guidance set by your Funding Provider and the appropriate Apprenticeship Standard related to your programme (in England), or Apprenticeship Framework (in Scotland). - b) You must complete your apprenticeship (including the qualification), within this Apprenticeship Duration unless additional arrangements have been agreed under exceptional circumstances with your Employer and AEST or equivalent contact, and with the permission of your Funding Provider if required (see Sections G5 and Section H5 for further details).
-Further details on where to find your Apprenticeship Duration/ Planned Start and End Dates are listed within the "Apprenticeship Duration/ Planned Start and End Dates" definition of the Glossary of Terms.
-Your planned Apprenticeship Duration and Planned Start and End Dates take precedence over any other Open University academic time limits. - c) If your qualification has an academic time limit for completion, this will be included in the specific regulations for your apprenticeship qualification. - d) Credit awarded for a specified module may cease to be countable towards a qualification at a specified point in time after the final presentation of that module.
+As an Apprentice, the Apprenticeship Programme will have a Planned Start and End Date to ensure compliance with rules or guidance set by your Funding Provider and the appropriate Apprenticeship Standard related to your programme (in England), or Apprenticeship Framework (in Scotland). - b) You must complete your apprenticeship (including the qualification), within this Apprenticeship Duration unless additional arrangements have been agreed under exceptional circumstances with your Employer and the Apprentice Enrolment and Support Team or equivalent Nation contact, and with the permission of your Funding Provider if required (see Sections G5 and Section H5 for further details).

-Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025